Koopa (band): Breakthrough

 In January 2007, changes to the chart rules in the UK meant that songs which are not released on physical formats (such as CDs or on vinyl) would now be eligible to chart through downloaded copies.
 Koopa's single "Blag, Steal & Borrow" was released through music distributor Ditto Music and charted at No. 31 on 14 January 2007, making it the first single to chart without a physical release.

 Koopa were reported as being the first 'unsigned' band to reach the charts.
 Although "self-issued" records are fairly common for unsigned bands, the costs of doing so mean that it is relatively rare for enough copies of such records to be produced in order to gain a chart position.
 Wealthier artists who are able to fund their own record label have also previously charted without a record deal.
 KOOPA's achievement is to have entered the Top 40 Chart as an unsigned band through sales of downloads alone, there being no physical copy of the single in existence.

-In June 2007 the band were invited to open the Isle of Wight Festival from the main stage.
+In June 2007, the band were invited to open the Isle of Wight Festival from the main stage.

-On 11 June 2007.
-"One Off Song for the Summer" debuted on the midweek chart at No. 12, later in the week it dropped to No. 17.
-By the following Sunday, 17 June, the single had fallen to No. 21 in the charts.
+On 11 June 2007, "One Off Song for the Summer" debuted on the midweek chart at No. 12; later in the week, it dropped to No. 17.
+By the following Sunday, 17 June, the single had fallen to No. 21 on the charts.

-October brought further success for the band when they returned from the Glasswerk New Music Awards with, not only the MySpace Award in recognition of their successful use of the site in their self-promotion, but also the final award of the night, The 2007 Achievement Award.
+October brought further success for the band when they returned from the Glasswerk New Music Awards with not only the MySpace Award in recognition of their successful use of the site in their self-promotion, but also the final award of the night, The 2007 Achievement Award.

-On 29 October 2007 "The Crash" was released which listed in the midweek chart at No. 12, appearing in the Official UK Singles Chart the following Sunday at No. 16 making them a "Top 20" band.
+On 29 October 2007, "The Crash" was released, which listed in the midweek chart at No. 12, appearing in the Official UK Singles Chart the following Sunday at No. 16 making them a "Top 20" band.